hello-robot/stretch_tutorials/getting_started/safety_guide.md

 ### Toppling

 Stretch is a relatively lightweight robot.
-In some kinematic configurations a high center of gravity can make it prone to toppling.
+In some kinematic configurations, a high center of gravity can make it prone to toppling.
 Toppling can occur when:

-*  The mobile base is moving at moderate or fast speed and hits a bump, threshold, or other change in floor property.
+*  The mobile base is moving at a moderate or fast speed and hits a bump, threshold, or other change in floor property.
-*  The arm is raised up high and pushes or pulls on the environment with sufficient force.
+*  The arm is raised high and pushes or pulls on the environment with sufficient force.
-*  The robot drives over a drop-off such as a stair or curb.
+*  The robot drives over a drop-off such as a stair or a curb.

+!!! warning
-**NOTE: While Stretch has cliff sensors, they do not currently inhibit motion of the base.
-During typical use, the robot will not attempt to stop itself at a cliff, and can fall down stairs and hurt itself or a person.**
+    While Stretch has cliff sensors, they do not currently inhibit motion of the base.
+During typical use, the robot will not attempt to stop itself at a cliff, and can fall down stairs and hurt itself or a person.

 ### Pinch Points